mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "How would you know this story anyway?"

-  "I hear it everytime I come here with a Rudjanian."
+  "I hear it everytime I come here with a Rudjanese."

   "Good.
 Then let Linyu hear it too."